 The Foundation's investment portfolio is classified as other-than-trading and is reported in the consolidated balance sheets at its fair value, based on quoted market prices.
-Changes in fair value of securities with readily determinable market values below their recorded basis are recognized in the consolidated statements of operations and changes in net assets as realized losses as investment income, which is included in nonoperating income in the accompanying consolidated statements of operations.
+Changes in fair value of securities with readily determinable market values below their recorded basis are recognized in the consolidated statements of operations and changes in net assets as realized losses and as investment income, which is included in nonoperating income in the accompanying consolidated statements of operations and changes in net assets.
 Unrealized gains on investments in securities with readily determinable market values are recognized as a component of net assets.